 The high-quality units at 17 Britannia Street are all part of a carefully considered infill project that is situated at the rear of an existing apartment block.
-The units were designed and built to 4-Star Lifemark Standards.
-The Homestar rating ensures a healthier, warmer, drier, and more comfortable home that uses less power and water than a similar home built to the minimum standard of the New Zealand Building Code.
+UPL has built these units to NZGBC Homestar 6 Design & Built accreditation standards as well as 5-Star Lifemark Standards.
+The Homestar rating ensures a healthier, warmer, drier, and more comfortable home that uses less power and water than a similar home built to the minimum standard of the New Zealand Building